nishant027/nishant027/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # 💫 About Me:
-🔭 I’m currently spending time in Hacker Rank <br>👯 I’m looking to collaborate on core java projects<br>🤝 I’m looking for help with writing clean code<br>🌱 I’m currently learning OOPs in JAVA
+🔭 I’m currently spending time in practicing Kotlin language <br>👯 I’m looking to collaborate on basic Kotlin projects<br>🤝 I’m looking for help with writing clean code<br>🌱 I’m currently learning Control Flow in Kotlin

 ## 🌐 Socials: